skiqqy/stream/README.md

 ## Dependencies

-Each script can be run with the `-d` flag to print the dpendencies it needs.
+Each script can be run with the `-d` flag to print the dependencies it needs.
 Each dependency comes with a short description explaining what it is used for, and how necessary it is.
 If it returns with a 0 exit code you have all the dependencies, else it will show which dependencies you are missing.

 Example: `stream -d`